 "There are no words for the broken hearts of people losing people, so I ask God, with me in tow, to respond to them with graciousness and encouragement enough for the day."

 What then can we do?
 How can we help those in pain?

-Here are some things to avoid, and some things to aspire.
+Here are some things to avoid and some things to think of as goals.

 Try to remember that you are also one who suffers.

 Please spend a few moments to wander through this gallery of words.